bottlerocket-os/bottlerocket-project-website/content/en/os/1.19.x/install/quickstart/aws/ecs/index.markdown

 You need to both set up your AWS account for use with ECS and have an IAM role for ECS configured:

 - Complete the steps in [Setting up with Amazon ECS](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/get-set-up-for-amazon-ecs.html).
-- Ensure that the AWS user you use for this quickstart has the permissions specified in the [Amazon ECS First Run Wizard Permissions](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/security_iam_id-based-policy-examples.html#first-run-permissions) IAM policy example.
+- Ensure that the AWS user you use for this quickstart has the has the [AmazonECS_FullAccess](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/security-iam-awsmanpol.html#security-iam-awsmanpol-AmazonECS_FullAccess) policy attached (scope down as needed for your production requirements).
 - Ensure that you have an [IAM role created](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/instance_IAM_role.html#instance-iam-role-create) named `ecsInstanceRole` and configured according to the AWS ECS Developer Guide.
   - Be sure to follow _both_ the [AWS Console steps](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/instance_IAM_role.html#instance-iam-role-create) as well as the AWS CLI steps (section labeled "To create the ecsInstanceRole role (AWS CLI)" - the AWS CLI steps cover an important aspect: adding an Instance Profile to the role)